Opioid Addiction Treatment Medications: Naltrexone vs. Buprenorphine / Naloxone.

 Despite President Donald Trump’s declaring the opioid epidemic a public health emergency last month, it’s unclear how this might help public health officials and, more importantly, patients suffering from opioid addiction get greater access to these medications.

-While Medicaid, Medicare and most insurers cover the cost of Suboxone and naltrexone, the drugs can cost as much as $600 to $1,200 a month for patients without health insurance.
+While Medicaid, Medicare and most insurers cover the cost of buprenorphine and Naltrexone, the drugs can cost as much as $600 to $1,200 a month for patients without health insurance.

 “There needs to be more access to these medications,” Jonathan Morgenstern told CBC News.
 Vice-president for addiction services at Northwell Health in New Hyde Park, N.Y., Morgenstern believes patients also need counseling for motivation and relapse prevention and added, “But funding to provide that care is very limited.”